 WE = NBPT welcome you and your family to join us for this all ages, family friendly, festival that celebrates all of the creative people in the city of Newburyport, MA!
 The event features live music on 2 stages (1 outside and 1 inside), art exhibits, food vendors, delicious beer, and much more!

-Saturday Morning Science at Joppa | Joppa Flats Education Center invites kids 7-11 for a series of fun-filled science programs with others who are interested in science and wildlife.
-Participants will get in touch with their "inner scientist"!
-Twice a month we'll offer a chance to meet live creatures, design something "green", or explore a new field in science.
-This particular program will focus on amphibians and reptiles.
+Start your weekend with others who are intereted in science and wildlife and get in touch with your "inner scientist!"
+Twice a month we'll offer a chance to meet live creatures, design something "green," or explore a new field in science.

 The Newburyport Scarecrow contest is open to the public and free to all!
 Entries by individuals, families, teams, schools, churches, clubs, organizations, businesses are all welcome.
 The goal of this contest is to create a gallery of fun, inventive scarecrows throughout Market Square.
 This contest is part of Newburyport's Fall Harvest Festival, and entries are expected to be on display until the festival is over!

 Join Theater in the Open for a special encore presentation of Poe in The Ellen T. Brown Memorial Chapel at the Oak Hill Cemetery in Newburyport.
 Using music, macabre pageantry and shadow puppetry, Theater in the Open’s ensemble will explore the emotional tension and otherworldly atmosphere that underscore Poe‘s works.
 Your favorite fearful Poe poems and stories come back to life this fall at this all-ages show.
 Part of Trails & Sails 2018